Baseballdom7/Baseballdom7/README.md

-- Hi, I’m @fallenthedev
+- Hi, I’m Dominic
-- I'm a tween developer
+- I'm a 13 developer
-- I like to make Python scripts, and minecraft mods
+- I like to make Python scripts, and minecraft mods and Mods for BeatSaber, Gorillatag and Payday 2.
-- Hit me up on discord fallen#6969 if you have any more questions
+- Hit me up on discord Dominic#8008 if you have any more questions

 <!---
 fallenthedev/fallenthedev is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.